Skip to the content

 • The rates you’ll get as a resident aren’t going to be as good as those of an attending.
 With most companies, if you want to get lower, then you should reapply when you’re an attending.
 A trainee applying in their final year with a signed employment contract can get an attending rate.

-What I found clever about the original Laurel Road offering is that they not only stood to profit from the extra years of interest accumulation if a new borrower paid the minimum amount during residency, but that they’d found a way to get at physicians early and compete against the other companies on something other than who has the lowest offered rate on a given day.
-Frankly, I’m surprised SoFi and others took so long to join in (I talked with one of their directors about this back in 2016!).
+What I found clever about the original company offering is that they not only stood to profit from the extra years of interest accumulation if a new borrower paid the minimum amount during residency, but that they’d found a way to get at physicians early and compete against the other companies on something other than who has the lowest offered rate on a given day.
+Frankly, I’m surprised others took so long to join in (I talked with one of their directors about this back in 2016!).

 Interest Capitalization